Tom gains supplement to French Creek Decree to dedicate water for instream benefit under Water Code section 1707.

 - Collaborated to locate taxpayers committed to claim water right deductions on their tax returns.

-- Generated recommendations to WSWC, which were accepted for report to WGA on “Innovative Water Transfers.”
+- Generated recommendations to WSWC, which were accepted for a report to WGA on “Innovative Water Transfers.”

 - Worked with varied California partners to transfer reduced consumptive water use.